didiersmith/steve/Overview.md

 - Declan Murdoch - conceives the idea of breeding the War Intelligence.
 - Russell - Computer programmer, programmed his 3D printer to play FPS's
 - Stacy - Instagram wellness influencer, pretends to be mentally ill, mostly just nihlistic and lost, becomes queen of one of Russell's fiefdoms
+- Maurice Allen - CEO of Eternal Spring (life extension), monopolist, secretly wants to dominate the world but is kept in check by other billionnaires.

 # Plot